Derinkuyu underground city: Architecture

 The city could accommodate up to 20,000 people and had amenities found in other underground complexes across Cappadocia, such as wine and oil presses, stables, cellars, storage rooms, refectories, and chapels.
+The kitchens were equipped with ovens called "Tandoor", which are still used in the villages of Cappadocia today.
 Unique to the Derinkuyu complex is a spacious room with a barrel-vaulted ceiling located on the second floor.
 It has been reported that this room was used as a religious school and the rooms to the left were studies.

-Starting between the third and fourth levels are a series of vertical staircases, which lead to a church on the lowest (fifth) level.
+Starting between the third and fourth levels are a series of staircases, which led to a church on the lowest (fifth) level.